leomccormack/Spatial_Audio_Framework/README.md

 The Spatial_Audio_Framework (SAF) is an open-source and cross-platform framework for developing spatial audio related applications in C/C++.
 While originally intended as a resource for researchers in the field, the framework has gradually grown into a rather large codebase comprising a number of distinct **modules**; with each module targeting a specific sub-field of spatial audio (e.g. Ambisonics encoding/decoding, spherical array processing, amplitude-panning, HRIR processing, room simulation, etc.).
 Several **examples** are also included in the repository, which serve to demonstrate the functionality of the framework and may also act as a starting point for new projects.

-Owing to its modular design, expanding the framework is quite straightforward, and contributions from researchers and developers of spatial audio technologies is actively encouraged :-)
+Owing to its modular design, expanding the framework is straightforward, and contributions from researchers and developers of spatial audio technologies is actively encouraged!

 # Prerequisites